Inrixia/Floatplane-Downloader/wiki/settings.md

 ```

 **remotePlexIP:**
->This is the remote IP that the remote plex server is hosted on.
+>This is the remote IP that the remote Plex server is hosted on.
 >
 >Default: ""
 >Example: